The Working Group Development Process

-A Sponsor can be a Technical Committee within an IEEE Society, a Standards Committee of an IEEE Society, a Standards Coordinating Committee established by the IEEE Standards Board, or other organizations as approved by the IEEE Standards Board.
+A Standards Committee can be a Technical Committee within an IEEE Society, a Standards Committee of an IEEE Society, a Standards Coordinating Committee established by the IEEE Standards Board, or other organizations as approved by the IEEE Standards Board.

 We are in the process of revising a standard, can we obtain an electronic version of the standard?

 Yes, the IEEE Standards Department can provide you with an electronic version of the standard.
-Contact your IEEE Standards Staff Liaison to obtain an electronic version.
+Contact your IEEE Standards Program Manager to obtain an electronic version.